EliAndrewC/l7r/setting/l7r.md

 During this time, members of The Order felt their powers and abilities strengthening like never before.
 What had previously been the pinnacle of mastery was now recategorized as The First Phase of a larger set of gifts.
 The Order was clearly being rewarded for their efforts, even if Suzuki's position in the city was at an end.

 Having also returned from being healed by the prophet Baiten, Otaku Taira shared the revelation that the next Day of Thunder was at hand.
 He declared that his own dreams had been interpreted by the prophet, and that Governor Yasujiro should be replaced.
-Taira fought and won a duel against Yasujiro's yojimbo, killing Tsume Koreshiba, who had been known as the greatest surviving duelist of the Tsume family.
+Taira fought and won a duel against Yasujiro's yojimbo, killing Tsume Koreshiba, who had been known as the greatest surviving duelist of the Tsume Family.
 Governor Yasujiro stepped down and was replaced by Tsume Momoko, a district lieutenant who was chosen over dozens of more senior candidates at the urging of the Board of Justice.

 During this time, a bloodspeaker whose name is forbidden to speak but who all locals know to be named Jama Manabu began targeting well-known nobles in the city.
 His most widely-known early exploit was when he attempted to kidnap Tsume Horobinu, the county magistrate of Hikobayashi, a short distance outside the city.